codespb/livewire-notifier/readme.md

 ## Troubleshooting

-Your messages doesn't get any styles?
+Your messages don't get any styles?
 Please, run `livewire-notifier:install` command to publish views.
 Therefore Laravel Mix compiler will find package Blade-views and will purge CSS properly.

 ## Updating